nadavlab/genotyping_dimensionality_reduction/README.md

 2. The model's weight values
 3. The model's compilation information
 4. The optimizer and its state

 The trained Autoencoder models for each chromosome are available in: https://www.dropbox.com/home/genotyping_dimensionality_reduction_files/Autoencoder

-In order to load the model use:
+In order to load the model, use:
 ```
 import tensorflow as tf
 from tensorflow import keras